Navigate to: Marketing & Site Search > Site Search

 A token filter is an operation done on tokens that modifies them in some way or another

-Following token filters would be used in Elasticsearch for Znode (base)
+The following token filters would be used in Elasticsearch for Znode (base)

-Used to changes token text to lowercase
+Used to change token text to lowercase

 Ex: If a text entered = “The Quick Brown Fox” it will be converted to “the quick brown fox”